Bubble-o0O/MetBEC/README.md

 # References
 - A New Statistical Method for Evaluating Batch Effects and the Matching Batch Effect Correction Strategy Based on Quality Control Samples in Metabolomics. *Submitting*.
 ## Description
 Batch effects are inevitable in large-scale metabolomics.
-Prior to data analysis, BEC is imperative to prevent from obscuring biological variations.
+Prior to formal data analysis, BEC is applied to prevent from obscuring biological variations.
 Here, we provide six QC-based BEC algorithms and several relevant functions.
 - Intra-BEC methods:
   - Support Vector Regression (SVR)
   - Random Forest (RF) regression